Pur Dil Khan: Early life

-Pur was born into a Barakzai family, to his father Sardar Payinda Khan, alongside his full-brothers, also known as the 'Dil Brothers': Sher Dil Khan, Kohan Dil Khan, Rahm Dil Khan and Mihr Dil Khan.
+Pur Dil was born into a Barakzai family, to his father Payandah Khan and to the latter's fifth wife, a Ghilji lady, alongside his full-brothers, also known as the 'Dil Brothers': Sher Dil Khan, Kohan Dil Khan, Rahm Dil Khan and Mehr Dil Khan.

-He became the Prince of Kandahar after his brother, Sher Dil Khan's death in July 1828, which also led to internal fighting that caused the city's walls to decay.
+He became the Prince of Kandahar after his brother, Sher Dil Khan's death, which also led to internal fighting that caused the city's walls to decay.